MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 Let's explore those segment-level actions:
-    - Editing this particular segment
+    - Editing the segment
-    - Viewing it's members
+    - Viewing the segment's members
     - Exporting the segment to a .csv file
-    - Turning the segment to inactive/active (depends on it's current state)
+    - Turning the segment to inactive/active (depends on it's baseline state)
     - Deleting the segment

 ## Exploring a segment: Viewing processing history and segment members